lauramayfox/latouchehotel/README.md

 This project is intended for those who wish to look back on the history of the La Touche Hotel, Greystones, Co.
 Wicklow, prior to it's closure in 2004.
-I hope to provide a clear oversite on the history, with a user-friendly experience guiding the reader through the various pages and leave them with a lasting impression with a thorough knowledge of this old Greystones landmark.
+I hope to provide a clear oversight on the history, with a user-friendly experience guiding the reader through the various pages and leave them with a lasting impression with a thorough knowledge of this old Greystones landmark.